 Ensure you have up-to-date anti-virus software on your computer, and set your internet browser’s security setting to its highest level.

-Fortify your debit/credit cards by signing up to “Verified by Visa” and “Mastercard Secure Code” when given the option by an online retailer.
+Fortify your debit/credit cards by signing up for “Verified by Visa” and “Mastercard Secure Code” when given the option by an online retailer.

 If you receive invoices, bills or receipts for things you haven’t bought or are contacted about outstanding debts assume your identity has been stolen and take action.